Charlweed/gimp_comfyui/README.md

 and click "Ok".
 Again, even if you do not have StableDiffusion nor ComfyUI installed, pick an existing directory.

 If a dialog does not open:
-6) At the prompt `Please provide an existing directory path for gimp_scripts_dir`, enter your account's GIMP plug-in folder, i.e. ``~/AppData/Roaming/Gimp/2.99/plug-ins`` and press "return"
+6) At the prompt `Please provide an existing directory path for gimp_plugins_dir`, enter your account's GIMP plug-in folder, i.e. ``~/AppData/Roaming/Gimp/2.99/plug-ins`` and press "return"
 7) At the prompt `Please provide an existing directory path for comfyui_custom_nodes_dir`, enter the ComfyUI custom_nodes folder, i.e. ``~/projects/3rd_party/ComfyUI/custom_nodes`` and press "return"
 8) At the prompt `Please provide an existing directory path for stable_diffusion_data_dir`, enter your StableDiffusion data folder, i.e. `L:/data/stable_diffusion`, or `~/projects/3rd_party/ComfyUI` and press "return"